bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	For the local development environments, the same choices on DBMS and Application server should be replicated so as to avoid surprises.

 - Monitoring
-	- Monitoring - It is important to consider monitoring tools for the runtime systems.
+It is important to consider monitoring tools for the runtime systems.
 The monitoring tool of choice is Dynatrace.
-A licence is required and a determination should be made whether this can be acquired
+For commerce cloud implementations, Dynatrace comes with the package.
+Otherwise, a licence is required and a determination should be made whether this can be acquired

 #### Solution Initialization